You’ve probably heard a lot about WordPress lately. So, what is WordPress anyway?

 WordPress.org is the self-hosted version.
 This is what you’ll use if you want to run WordPress on your own web hosting account.
 When you use this version, you have complete control over the design and functionality of your website.

 Check this video tutorial for a deeper analysis on choosing WordPress.com vs. WordPress.org.

-There’s a reason why 27%+ of all websites are built with WordPress.
+There’s a reason why more than 30% of all websites are built with WordPress.
 Take a look at the WordPress Showcase, and you’ll see everyone from The New York Times Company to The Rolling Stones using WordPress.

 Learn WordPress for Free

 Now that you know more about WordPress why not signup for the free WordPress course.
 Our video tutorials will teach you the basics of WordPress in about an hour.
 You’ll be creating web pages like a pro in no time.

 - Post vs. Page - when to use each

 - How to write a WordPress post